 “This blanket captures the essence of my mother’s design.
 It will add warmth to the studios in the Bauhaus and make the historic photograph of the Prellerhaus dormitory come alive again,” said Stadler.

-“Harriet Wallace-Jones and Emma Sewell are both artists who combine an outstanding understanding of colour with a deep technical knowledge of all aspects of weaving.
-Their clear artistic vision gives them the freedom to experiment with colours and materials without ever becoming arbitrary.
+“Harriet Wallace-Jones and Emma Sewell are both artists who combine an outstanding understanding of color with a deep technical knowledge of all aspects of weaving.
+Their clear artistic vision gives them the freedom to experiment with colors and materials without ever becoming arbitrary.
 It is precisely this quality - a desire to experiment, based on a strong creative foundation - that links their work to the legacy of the Bauhaus,” explained Jörg Klambt, founder